Hi guys and gals,

 The problem is that I'm bored with pro work now.
 It's MUCH different than the totally amateur stuff Steve and I shoot and here are a handful of ways in which that's true...

-- In pro scenes, I have to follow a "script" - a storyline with memorized dialogue - whereas Steve and I only film real sex, not silly "storylines'.
+- In pro scenes, I have to follow a "script" - a storyline with memorized dialogue - whereas for my site, Steve and I only film real sex, not silly (or insulting) "storylines".

-- In pro scenes, as a performer I usually have no say at all in what guys or girls I'm shooting with and in most cases we literally meet for the first and last time on set that day...which means that in 90% of the cases I am NOT attracted to them AT ALL and it becomes truly "work" rather than the actual FUN that sex is meant to be.
+- In pro scenes, as a hired performer I usually have no say at all in what guys or girls I'm shooting with and in most cases we literally meet for the first and last time on set that day...which means that in 90% of the cases I am NOT attracted to them AT ALL and it becomes truly "work" rather than the actual FUN that sex is meant to be.
 In the amateur scenes for my site, Steve and I hand-pick the guys or gals that I shoot with - keeping it very "real" and authentic since they are ALWAYS my type.
-This is why you see me in some pro scenes with guys or gals that you'd never, ever see me with on my site...not in a million years.
+This is why you see me in some pro scenes with guys or gals that you'd never, ever see me with on my site (gangstas, goths, white trash, goofy nerds, out-of-shape guys, guys with tiny cocks, guys who are all tatted up and/or pierced, etc.)...not in a million years.

-- In the pro world, I (and all other performers) often have to fake orgasms because either I'm not into the guy or girl at all, because the script say it's time to come, or because we're out of time.
+- In the pro world, I (and all other performers) often have to fake orgasms because either I'm not into the guy or girl at all, because the script say it's time to come, or because we're out of time and we have to wrap the scene.
 In my amateur site scenes, I have NEVER faked a single orgasm, even when I'm having 3, 4 or even 5 of them in a single scene.

-- In the pro world, husbands or wives are not allowed on set for 99.9% of all the cases, whereas Steve is not only right there but actually filming when we shoot for my site, whether it's him and me in a POV scene or if it's me with other guys and gals.
-This separation issue in the pro world is a major source of frustration for us as we started off doing this as a lifestyle kink - something we enjoy together, as a couple.
-And we miss that dearly with pro work.
+- In the pro world, husbands or wives are not allowed on set for 99.9% of the time, whereas Steve is not only right there but actually doing all the filming when we shoot for my site, whether it's him and me in alone in a POV scene or whether it's me with other guys and gals.
+This separation issue in the pro world is a major source of frustration for us, as we started off doing this as a lifestyle kink - something we enjoy together, as a couple.
+And we miss that sharing & connecting aspect dearly with pro work.

 So...this will be my last year of shooting pro.
 As of January 1, 2016 I will be officially retired from all pro work (though of course any scenes I may shoot late in 2015 may not be released until after the New Year) and I will once again join Steve in shooting ONLY for my own site again, just like the old days!